 - Frontal tests with partial overlap - Good

-- Side crash test - Good
+- Side Crash Test - Good

 - Roof Strength Rating - Good

-- Evaluation of collision avoidance systems - Excellent
+- Collision avoidance systems rating - Excellent

-- Headlight rating - Acceptable
+- Headlight Rating - Acceptable

-Sportage in 2016 won the award «Red Dot Design Award» in the nomination for car design.
+The Sportage won the 2016 Red Dot Design Award for vehicle design.